 In his autobiography Testimony (2016), Robbie Robertson, guitarist and principal songwriter for The Band, describes how his band was used to creating songs.

 Robertson often drafted songs on his own.
 He sketched “The Weight,” a classic The Band song, by himself in one night.
 Afterward, he would bring these song ideas to the group.

 They worked in close company to flesh the songs out, in the basement of a large pink house in upstate New York.
 Their group creativity thrived on being able to hear each other’s musical ideas, moment to moment.
 It was also important for them to see each other’s musical cues.

 Robertson then relates how during their first recording session for Capitol Records, band members were separated from each other in the studio.
-Partitions had been put up, to better record the distinct sound of each instrument.
-However, the band members soon found that without being able to see and hear each other as usual, they lacked the organic sound that had so impressed Bob Dylan and other musicians.
+Partitions had been put up to better record the distinct sound of each instrument.
+However, the band members soon found that without being able to see or hear each other as usual, they lacked the organic sound that had so impressed Bob Dylan and other musicians.

 At Robertson’s insistence, the studio partitions were removed.
 The resultant recordings went on to become the highly creative and acclaimed album Music from Big Pink.
 The Band had thus found the type of working and studio environment that facilitated creativity for them.

 And Robertson had found the interplay between solitude and collaboration that worked best for The Band’s material.
 Again, it might be a unique balance of solitude and collaboration that helps us be most creative in art and music.